Gleneagles Penang

 Photo: HundenvonPenang, CC BY-SA 4.0.

 Ascott Gurney Penang is a 37-storey commercial skyscraper in George Town within the Malaysian state of Penang.
 Located at Gurney Drive within the city's Central Business District, it is home to the first Ascott serviced apartment in the island city.
-Ascott Gurney Penang is situated 370 metres north of Gleneagles Hospital Penang.
+Ascott Gurney Penang is situated 370 metres north of Gleneagles Penang.

 MBf Tower